MikeGillies/Website/content/_index.md

 ---
 header_brand: "Casteal Science and Technology Ltd"
-header_tagline_paragraph: "Thank you for visiting our page, we're a new technology business currently focused on developing our first projects behind the scenes.
+header_tagline_paragraph: "Thank you for visiting, we are a new technology business currently focused on developing our first projects behind the scenes.
 While our website isn't quite ready yet, we look forward to sharing more with you soon."
 header_button_cta:
   url: "#contact"
   title: "Get in touch"